oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 ![](img/screenShotLog.png)

-In the case of an error or exception a full stack trace is printed to make debugging faster and more efficient.
+In the case of an error or exception, a full stack trace is printed to make debugging faster and more efficient.

 ![](img/ErrorLogStacktrace.png)